 In 2013, I wrote a blog post about a genius artist and sculptor I knew in the early 1980s.
 His name was Stanislav Szukalski.
-My post apparently popped up on Google and I was asked to do an interview for an upcoming documentary film about his life called “Struggle: The Life and Lost Art of Szukalski.”
-Two of the producers are George and Leonardo DiCaprio who also knew Mr. Szukalski during that time.
+It caught the eye of the producers of a documentary film about his life called “Struggle: The Life and Lost Art of Szukalski.”
+They asked me to do a filmed interview and I appear in the film for a few seconds.

-Happily, I didn’t end up on the cutting room floor and appear in a quick sequence.
 After four years in the making, I was invited to a screening of the completed documentary at the Los Angeles County Museum of Art (LACMA)

 Stanislav Szukalski – Genius artist and Sculptor